 Ranging from novices to expected varsity contributors, the players went through morning and afternoon sessions preparing for the season via positional and 4-v-4 drills.

-“It’s very nice (to get back on the court), especially when everybody’s hyping together,” said Ramstein senior Nataliya Roa, who is expected to make the jump from JV to varsity and slot at either libero or setter.
+“It’s very nice (to get back on the court), especially when everybody’s hyping together,” said Ramstein senior Nataliya Roa, who is expected to slot at either libero or setter.
 “It’s really fun.”

-Stars and Stripes reporters Trevares Johnson, Kent Harris and Matt Wagner contributed to this report.
+Stars and Stripes reporters Trevares Johnson, Kent Harris, Matt Wagner and Jeremy Stillwagner contributed to this report.